Lady's bedstraw Galium verum

 Did you know?

 - Before the advent of the modern mattress, lady's bedstraw was a popular choice for bedding thanks to its soft and springy quality and pleasant scent (when dried it smells of hay).
+Also it has an astringent quality which may also have brought it into the bed against fleas.
 According to one medieval legend, the Virgin Mary Herself gave birth whilst lying on a bed of lady's bedstraw and bracken.
 The bracken refused to acknowledge the baby Jesus and in doing so lost its flower.
 Lady's bedstraw, however, bloomed in recognition.
 As it did so its flowers changed from white to gold.